FTCTeam10298/MatchBox/README.md

-# FIRST® MatchBox™
+# MatchBox™ for *FIRST®* Tech Challenge

-MatchBox is a standalone application that integrates with OBS and the FTC scoring system to provide:
+MatchBox is a standalone application that integrates with OBS and the *FIRST®* Tech Challenge scoring system to provide:
 - Automatic scene switching based on field events
 - Match video autosplitting and clipping
 - Local web interface for easy access to match clips
-- Coming soon: Integration with Clipfarm for video upload
+- Coming soon: Automatic video upload

 > [!IMPORTANT]
-> _MatchBox and Clipfarm are (currently) unofficial, community-ran projects.
-While we hope to someday have it become an official part of FTC, similar to FRC's Webcast Unit, currently MatchBox and Clipfarm are entirely community-supported, so please do not bother FIRST with any issues you may encounter._
+> _MatchBox is (currently) an unofficial, community-ran project.
+While we hope to someday have it become an official part of FTC, similar to FRC's Webcast Unit, currently MatchBox is entirely community-supported, so please do not bother *FIRST®* with any issues you may encounter._
+>
+> *FIRST®, FIRST® Robotics Competition, and FIRST® Tech Challenge, are registered trademarks of FIRST® (<www.firstinspires.org>) which is not overseeing, involved with, or responsible for this activity, product, or service.*

 ## Features